 20. The obvious – a trip to Rotto but where in the world can you find more beautiful beaches!

-21. For the ultimate outdoor adventure in Perth, go skydiving and land on the beach at Rottnest Island with Skydiving Geronimo.
+21. For one of the ultimate outdoor activities in Perth, go skydiving and land on the beach at Rottnest Island with Skydiving Geronimo.

 23. Go to a farmer’s market for local produce and brunch.
 Try Grower’s Green in South Fremantle, Stirling, Kalamunda, Subiaco or the Perth City Farmer’s Markets.

-24. Take a scenic river cruise or take the ferry from Perth to Fremantle.
+24. Take a scenic river cruise on the Swan River or take the ferry from Perth to Fremantle.

 25. Go on a stargazing tour at the Perth Observatory and look at the night sky through their huge telescopes.